Child | Hypnosis | hypnotherapy | wellbeing blog | new empowered you | olga willemsen

 Can hypnotherapy change a child’s personality?

-Hypnotherapy changes beliefs and automatic behaviors when you choose to, but it cannot change who you are.
-Because hypnosis works with your mind – your thoughts, feelings, and emotions – it can only help you to change those and to bring up the best of your personality.
+Hypnotherapy can change beliefs and automatic behaviors when you choose to, but it cannot alter who you are.
+Because hypnosis works with your mind – your thoughts, feelings, and emotions – it can help you change those aspects and bring out the best of your personality.

 Conclusions